The Human Truth Foundation

 Life Expectancy65.67yrs (2017)2

-Myanmar (Burma) is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Myanmar (Burma) does worse than average in opposing gender inequality3, LGBT equality4, freethought5 and in supporting press freedom6.
-And finally, it falls into the worst-performing 20 when it comes to the rate of gender bias (from 7 indicators)7, commentary in Human Rights Watch reports8, supporting personal, civil & economic freedoms9 (amongst the highest in Asia), speed of uptake of HR treaties10 (one of the highest in Asia) and in its nominal commitment to Human Rights11 (one of the worst in Asia).
+Myanmar is amongst the very worst places in the world at ensuring any human rights and freedoms, and it has severe cultural issues when it comes to tolerance and equality.
+Myanmar does worse than average for opposing gender inequality3, LGBT equality4 and in freethought5.
+And finally, it sits amongst the bottom 20 in the rate of gender bias (from 7 indicators)6, commentary in Human Rights Watch reports7, combatting modern slavery8, supporting personal, civil & economic freedoms9 (amongst the worst in Asia), supporting press freedom10, its nominal commitment to Human Rights11 (amongst the worst in Asia) and in its average Freedom in the World rating (one of the worst in Asia).
 After attacks on security force outposts by Arakan Rohingya Salvation Army (ARSA) militants, in 2017, the Burmese military "launched a large-scale ethnic cleansing campaign against the Rohingya Muslim population" and engaged in widespread crimes against humanity12.
 Human rights are poorly defended because of Burma's "weak rule of law, corrupt judiciary, Buddhist extremism13, and unwillingness to prosecute members of the security forces"12.
 Since a military coup in 2021, civil life has deteriorated even further13.
 Despite all this, China continued to strengthen economic ties to Burma and has actively shielded its government from international action12.

 Pos.Lower is better